openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/index.rst

 #######################################

-To enhance sign in options for your users, you can enable third party authentication between institutional authentication systems and your implementation of the edX platform.
+To enhance sign in options for your users, you can enable third party authentication between institutional authentication systems and the sites you define for your implementation of the edX platform.
 After you enable third party authentication, users can register and sign in to your Open edX site with their campus or institutional credentials.

 .. toctree::
    :maxdepth: 1